David Pratt (failed assassin)

-David Beresford Pratt (1 October 1908 – 1 October 1961) was a South African businessman and anti-apartheid activist who shot South African Prime Minister Hendrik Verwoerd in 1960.
-Verwoerd survived, but was killed six years later by Dimitri Tsafendas.
+David Beresford Pratt (1 October 1908 – 1 October 1961) was a British and South African businessman, farmer, and anti-apartheid activist.
+He was a wealthy liberal who was deeply upset over black poverty and racial segregation and spoke out against apartheid.
+Outraged by the Sharpeville massacre, Pratt tried to assassinate South African Prime Minister Hendrik Verwoerd, shooting him twice.
+Verwoerd survived, but was successfully assassinated six years later by Dimitri Tsafendas.